 Reduced Font Size

-Marketing professors at Clark University and The University of Connecticut found that consumers perceive sale prices to be a better value when the price is written in a small font rather than a large, bold typeface.
-This is something that marketers sometimes get wrong.
+Marketing professors at Clark University and the University of Connecticut found that people perceive sale prices as better values when written in smaller fonts rather than large, bold type.
+Our brains connect physical magnitude with numerical magnitude.

 Key Takeaways